 - Resources Management Gameplay: You have a finite amount of power each night that can be used for operating cameras/doors/lights.
 If you run out and you're not extremely close to the end of the night, you die.

 - Retirony: Phone guy tells you on night 1 that he's finishing up his last week as he records his messages for you.
-He doesn't make it through night 4.
+He doesn't make it past night 4.

 - The Reveal: The restaurant is planned to close down by the end of the year.
 Years ago, a man dressed in a mascot costume lured five children into a back room where he presumably killed them.
 The man got caught, but the bodies of the children were never found.
-Sometime after these disappearances, the robot mascots were reported to ooze blood and mucus from their bodies and smell like corpses, which implies that the children suffered the same Cruel and Unusual Death you receive when Freddy and the other robots find you.
-Ever since these events, the restaurant has fought tooth-and-nail to Win Back the Crowd, but has seemingly failed to do so.
+Sometime after these disappearances, the robot mascots were reported to ooze blood and mucus from their bodies and smell like corpses, which implies that the children suffered the same cruel death you receive when Freddy and the other robots find you.
+Ever since these events, the restaurant has fought tooth-and-nail to become popular, but has seemingly failed to do so.